Mattds825/community-toolshed-store/README.md

 - [stripe docs](https://docs.stripe.com/)
 - [css.glass](https://css.glass) - for glassmorphism effect
 - Youtube [tutorial by BugBytes](https://www.youtube.com/watch?v=qzrE7cfc_3Q&t=232s) for generating the ER diagrams for the django models
+- [RealFaviconGenerator](https://realfavicongenerator.net/your-favicon-is-ready) - for generating the favicon
+- [Django Favicon Guide by Micheal Yin](https://saashammer.com/blog/django-favicon-guide/) - for adding the favicon to the project